 Serve your community by supporting those who served.
 VBA offers many professional opportunities to Veterans looking for new ways to serve, or people who want to give back to those who defended our freedom.
-Careers offering competitive salaries, retirement plans, and paid leave are available at VBA.
+Careers offering competitive salaries, retirement plans, and paid leave are available.

-We are headquartered in downtown Washington, DC however, some of our colleagues work around the country, U.S. territories, and even overseas.
-Open positions may be located in the D.C. area, VBA regional offices (RO), out based office locations, Vet Success on Campus (VSOC) school site, or Integrated Disability Evaluation System (IDES) on military installations.
+Our headquarters is in downtown Washington, DC.
+However, some of our colleagues work around the country, U.S. territories, and even overseas.
+Open positions are in the D.C. area, VBA regional offices, out based offices, Vet Success on Campus school sites, or on military installations.

 Veterans Service Representative (VSR)